tskit-dev/tstrait/docs/effect-size.md

 extracted by using `` .site() ``.
 :::

-The below code is used to extract information of site with ID 0 from `ts` tree sequence data.
+The below code is used to extract information of site with ID 0 from `ts` tree sequence.

 ```{code-cell}